 This may seem hard for some test-takers to believe, but sometimes even the high-scorers contemplate retaking the exam.
 It’s not unheard of for someone with a score of 700 – or even higher – to retake the GMAT to see if they can hit a higher number.

 But should they?
 As is usually the case with admissions issues…it depends.

 Who are YOU?
-An Applicant with a Distinctive Background
+An MBA applicant with a distinctive background

 Who are YOU?
-An Applicant with a Standard Background
+An MBA applicant with a standard background

-But here’s the thing: if you have a more typical background, and especially if you find yourself in an over-represented part of the applicant pool at top business schools, then the above advice just may not apply to you.
+But here’s the thing: if you have a more typical background, and especially if you find yourself in an over-represented part of the applicant pool at top business schools that require the GMAT, then the above advice may not apply to you.

 Who might be in this group?
 Indian males in engineering and computer science.
 Investment bankers.
 Management consultants.
-All these group tend to do well on the GMAT and send lot of applications to business schools.
+All these groups tend to do well on the GMAT and send lots of applications to business schools.

 So, if you score a 700 on the GMAT, should you retake the exam?
 It depends on the schools you’re applying to, and it depends on your demographic, not to mention the strength of the rest of your application.
 If you are applying from a common sub-group in the applicant pool with a fairly typical background and extracurricular profile, and you are aiming for a top 10 program, a 700 score will be a negative for you.
 You should consider a retake.
 For other applicants, that 700 will be just fine.

 Do your research, be as objective as possible, and figure out the target score – and the target schools – that are best for YOU.